 Should you disable Antimalware Service Executable

-We do not recommend that all.
+We do not recommend that all, as mentioned above.
 The biggest reason that goes into our support is that it works along with a third-party antivirus solution.
 This gives you enough reason not to disable Windows Defender.

 Windows Defender disables it automatically when you install a third-party antivirus.